 Employing the techniques for analyzing the gauge which we developed in \cite{kwchan-leung-ma, kwchan-ma-p2, matt-leung-ma}, we see that the gauge will jump across the wall, resulting in a wall-crossing factor $\varTheta_{\mathbf{w}}$ satisfying

 where $\cu{C}_{\pm}$ are the two chambers separated by $\mathbf{w}$.
-Then from the fact that the volume form $e^{f}\volf{}$ is normalized as in \eqref{eqn:introduction_normalization_of_volume_form}, it follows that $\phi_{\text{s}}$ is closed under the semi-flat BV operator $\bvd{}_0$, and hence we conclude that the wall-crossing factor $\varTheta_{\mathbf{w}}$ lies in the {\it tropical vertex group}.
-This defines a scattering diagram $\mathscr{D}(\phi)$ on the semi-flat part $W_0$ associated to $\phi$; see \S \ref{subsubsec:consistent_diagram_from_solution} for details.
+Then from the fact that the volume form $e^{f}\volf{}$ is normalized as in \eqref{eqn:introduction_normalization_of_volume_form}, it follows that $\phi_{\mathrm{s}}$ is closed under the semi-flat BV operator $\bvd{}$, and hence we deduce that the wall-crossing factor $\varTheta_{\mathbf{w}}$ lies in the {\it tropical vertex group}.
+This defines a scattering diagram $\mathscr{D}(\phi)$ on the semi-flat part $W_0$ associated to $\phi$.
 Finally, we prove consistency of the scattering diagram $\mathscr{D}(\phi)$ in Theorem \ref{thm:consistency_of_diagram_from_mc}.
-We emphasize that the consistency is over the {\it whole} $B$ even though the diagram is only defined on $W_0$, because the Maurer-Cartan solution $\phi$ is globally defined on $B$.
+We emphasize that the consistency is over the {\it whole} $B$ even though the diagram is only defined on $W_0$, because the Maurer--Cartan solution $\phi$ is globally defined on $B$.

-\begin{remark} Our notion of scattering diagrams (Definition \ref{def:scattering_diagram}) is a little bit more relaxed than the usual notion defined in \cite{kontsevich-soibelman04, gross2011real}.
-The only difference is that we do not require the generator of the exponents of the wall-crossing factor to be orthogonal to the wall.
-This simply means that we are considering a larger gauge equivalence class (or equivalently, a weaker gauge equivalence), which is natural from the point of view of both the Bogomolov-Tian-Todorov Theorem and mirror symmetry (in the A-side, this amounts to flexibility in the choice of the almost complex structure).
-We also have a different, but more or less equivalent, formulation of the consistency of a scattering diagram; see Definition \ref{def:consistency_of_scattering_diagram} and \S \ref{subsubsec:scattering_diagram} for details. \end{remark}
+\begin{remark} Our notion of scattering diagrams (Definition \ref{def:scattering_diagram}) is a little bit more relaxed than the usual notion defined in \cite{kontsevich-soibelman04, gross2011real} in two aspects: One is that we do not require the generator of the exponents of the wall-crossing factor to be orthogonal to the wall.\footnote{It seems reasonable to relax this orthogonality condition because one cannot require such a condition in more general settings \cite{bridgeland2016scattering, matt-leung-ma}.} The other is that we allow possibly infinite number of walls/slabs approaching strata of the tropical singular locus.
+See the paragraph after Definition \ref{def:scattering_diagram} for more details.
+In practice, this simply means that we are considering a larger gauge equivalence class (or equivalently, a weaker gauge equivalence), which is natural from the point of view of both the Bogomolov--Tian--Todorov Theorem and mirror symmetry (in the A-side, this amounts to flexibility in the choice of the almost complex structure).
+We also have a different, but more or less equivalent, formulation of the consistency of a scattering diagram; see Definition \ref{def:consistency_of_scattering_diagram} and \S \ref{subsubsec:scattering_diagram}. \end{remark}